Macroeconomy and public finances

 Research began 2023 Research ends 2024

-The project examines the environmental products and services offered by Finnish companies.
+This project examines the environmental products and services offered by Finnish companies.
 In addition, trade barriers that may have an impact on the market success of Finnish products and solutions are mapped in export countries.
 The project also assesses

 Research began 2023 Research ends 2024